 2. Low Back Pain Increases With Age

 Many people think that low back pain only really becomes an issue when you start to get old.
 Funnily enough, our perspective of what “old” actually is tends to change as we age.
 Objective data shows us that first episodes of low back pain typically happen between the 30 and 50 years of age.
-Not that old after all?
+Not that old after all, perhaps?

 3. Your Mental Health Can Affect Low Back Pain

-Anxiety and depression are becoming increasingly common, especially in the wake of the global Covid-19 pandemic.
-Depression and anxiety have actually been shown to increase both our sensitivity to, and our perceptions of, pain.
 Research has shown that stress can cause muscles to become more tense which leads to increased pain and a higher risk of injury.
-When our sensitivity to pain is increased it tends to focus our attention on the pain, as well as experiencing the pain more acutely.
+When our sensitivity to pain is increased it tends to focus our attention on the pain, as well as guiding us to experience pain more acutely.

 4. Women Experience Low Back Pain More Often Than Men